 While I am certainly sympathetic to the employees and communities impacted by large employers who reduce workforce or close their facilities, that problem isn't unique to power plants.
 Communities and employees can be impacted by the closure of any number of industries and they are not able, nor should they, come to you and say "subsidize us and keep our factory open."
-Our economy will not grow and prosper by artificially keeping alive business through expensive subsidies that can no longer compete in the marketplace.
-Certainly, that has been the case throughout
+Our economy will not grow and prosper by artificially keeping alive business that can no longer compete in the marketplace.
+Certainly, that has been the case throughout American history.

-American history.
 We are constantly evolving and recreating our businesses and occupations.
 Were that not so, we'd still have buggy whip and ice box manufacturers and tele-type and elevator operators.
-We as a country did not subsidize those industries and jobs and we shouldn't subsidize nuclear units.
+As a country, we did not subsidize those industries and jobs and